Wesley Medical Center joins the fight in opioid addiction with Crush the Crisis event

 WICHITA, Kan.
-(KSNW) – Wesley Medical Center teamed up with local law enforcement to help fight opioid addiction at today’s Take-Back.
+(KSNW) – Wesley Medical Center teamed up with local law enforcement to help fight opioid addiction at Saturday’s Take-Back.

 The goal is simple.
 Not only to get the drugs off the street but get them in the hands of medical professionals so they can be used for people who actually need them.